Hanna-Barbera: Acquisition period and studio's demise (1991–2001)

-In 1993, the company again renamed itself to Hanna-Barbera Cartoons, Inc. (though the Hanna-Barbera Productions name was still used in regards to the pre-1992 properties) and, while Turner acquired its remaining interests from Apollo Investment Fund for $255 million, 2 Stupid Dogs, Droopy, Master Detective, The New Adventures of Captain Planet and SWAT Kats: The Radical Squadron debuted that year.
-Turner refocused the studio to produce new shows exclusively for its networks.
+In 1993, the company again renamed itself to Hanna-Barbera Cartoons, Inc. (though the Hanna-Barbera Productions name was still used in regards to the pre-1992 properties) That year, 2 Stupid Dogs, SWAT Kats: The Radical Squadron and Droopy, Master Detective would premiere.
+The company would also take over production of Captain Planet and the Planeteers from DIC Enterprises, which was renamed to The New Adventures of Captain Planet.
+On December 30, Turner acquired Apollo Investment Fund's stake in the studio for $255 million, putting Hanna-Barbera under their full control.

+In 1995, an animated series based on the hit New Line Cinema film Dumb and Dumber premiered as the final Hanna-Barbera series created for mainstream television.
+From that point onwards, Turner would refocus the studio to produce content exclusively for Cartoon Network, with What a Cartoon! being launched by Seibert to allow the company's new animators a chance to create their own shows.
+The first series to spin off from What a Cartoon! would be Dexter's Laboratory, which premiered in 1996.

-In 1995 and 1996, Dumb and Dumber debuted, followed by What a Cartoon!, Dexter's Laboratory, The Real Adventures of Jonny Quest and Cave Kids, then Turner merged with Time Warner (now Warner Bros.
+Also that year, the high-budgeted The Real Adventures of Jonny Quest premiered on the channel, while the short-lived Cave Kids was syndicated to public television stations.
+After Turner merged with Time Warner (now Warner Bros.
 Discovery).
-While Johnny Bravo and Cow and Chicken aired, the Hanna-Barbera studio faced demolition after many of its staff vacated the facilities in 1997, despite the efforts of preserving it.
+In 1997, the studio produced two more series spun off from What a Cartoon!: Johnny Bravo and Cow and Chicken.
+That year, the Hanna-Barbera studio faced demolition after many of its staff vacated the facilities, despite the efforts to preserve it.

-In 1998, following The Powerpuff Girls, Hanna-Barbera moved from Cahuenga Blvd. to Sherman Oaks Galleria in Sherman Oaks, California, where Warner Bros.
+In 1998, following the premiere of The Powerpuff Girls, Hanna-Barbera moved from Cahuenga Blvd. to Sherman Oaks Galleria in Sherman Oaks, California, where Warner Bros.
 Animation was located.
 I Am Weasel would be its final show in 1999.
 After the company's absorption into Warner Bros.
 Animation, Hanna died of throat cancer on March 22, 2001, at the age of 90 years old.